forestgrape/coronavirus/monitor_and_control.md

 #### Testing Priorities at High Incidence
 1. Testing of risk patients.
 Reason: Appropriate treatment.
 2. Health care workers and other groups with contact to risk groups.
 Reason: Shield risk groups.
-3. How many of the people, which have respiratory diseases have Covid-19.
+3. How many people with respiratory disease symptoms have Covid-19.
 4. Tests to do contact tracing.
 Reason: Break infection chains
 5. Sampling different population groups e.g. young people: students and school children, region based, incoming travelers.
 Reason: Have an overview what's going on to adapt measures.
-6. Other respiratory diseases: influenza and common colds should be monitored too.
-Reason:
+6. Monitoring respiratory diseases: influenza and common colds.
+Reason: Knowing what's around for diagnosis
-7. Tests to give travel permissions, quarantine cancel and so on
+7. Tests for travel permissions, quarantine cancel and so on

 #### Testing Priorities at Low Incidence
 1. Testing of risk patients.
 Reason: An appropriate treatment from early on.
 2. Health care workers and other groups with contact to risk groups
 3. Tests to do contact tracing and quarantine cancel
 4. Tests to estimate the overall incidence (travel test below can give an indication).
 Reason: When the incidence is high, a different tactics is appropriate.
-5. Tests to give travel permissions and so on.
+5. Tests for travel permissions and so on.

 ## Data
 Data production/collection, data description and data analysis can be done separate today.
 Remark: Separation of roles has a long tradition in science: Tycho Brahe collected the planetary motions, Kepler described them and Newton explained them.